Nek5000/NekDoc/source/tools/exo2nek.rst

 * It will first ask you for the number of fluid ``.exo`` files, this allows you merge multiple ``.exo`` files into one mesh.
 * Then you input ``.exo`` file name (without extension) accordingly.
-* It will then ask for the number of solid ``.exo`` files for a conjugate heat transfer mesh. if you do not have solid mesh, then just input 0.
+* It will then ask for the number of solid ``.exo`` files for a conjugate heat transfer mesh.
+  If you do not have solid mesh, then just input 0.
 * The tool then starts converting the mesh and prints out some basic information, such as the min and max dimensions, number of elements, and the sideSet IDs.
+* Next, it will ask for the number of periodic boundary pairs (see :ref:`exo_pbound` below).
+  If you have none, simply enter 0.
+* Finally it will ask for the name of the output file.
+The ``.re2`` extension is implied and should not be included.

-An example output is shown below with the expected user input highlighted.
+An example is shown below with the expected user input highlighted.

 .. literalinclude:: ../tutorials/multi_rans/exo2nek.output
    :language: none